September Can Wait

-Thus begins a literary detective investigation into the obscure and short writer’s life during the Blitz and the post-war years, which is intertwined with Rebeca’s memories of her own childhood and her current love life.
+Thus begins a literary detective investigation into the obscure writer’s short life during the Blitz and the post-war years, which is intertwined with Rebeca’s memories of her own childhood and her current love life.

 September Can Wait is a love letter to the city of London in all its splendor and chaos: its character, its history, its weather and, of course, its literature.
-It is also a story of dreams and fascination, and a mystery with a beautiful love story at its heart.
+It is also a mysterious story of dreams and fascination, with a beautiful love story at its heart.

 SPANISH | Planeta